Senderman/dotfiles/README.md

 </div>

+My personal dotfiles and configs for various linux software that together form [ADHDE](https://github.com/Senderman/adhde) - **Attention Deficit Hyperactivity Desktop Environment** (the manual is currently a WIP and has not yet been translated).

 ---

-My personal dotfiles and configs for various linux software that together form ADHDE - Attention Deficit Hyperactivity Desktop Environment (the manual is currently a WIP and not translated yet).

 ![Preview](./showcase/image.png)

 ---

-# Software being used
+# Software used

 The table is incomplete